More people than you might imagine can avail themselves of the rights of European Citizenship

 covered a vastly greater area than the truncated Republic of Hungary

-European Union countries other than Portugal also
+European Union countries other than Portugal Austria

 to become an Austrian (and hence European Union )